The best places to live in Milan

 Navigli District

-To the southwest of the city, the Navigli District is famous for its historic canals and low-rise apartments.
-Rental costs in the area are relatively low and residents will enjoy the neighbourhood shops and markets.
-While public transport isn’t out of reach, Navigli is not the most easily accessible area.
-Still, Navigli District is an area that caters for a range of interests.
+To the southwest of the city, the Navigli District is renowned for its historic canals and low-rise apartments.
+Rental costs in the area are relatively low and residents will enjoy the neighbourhood's shops and markets.
+While public transport isn’t unreachable, Navigli is not the most easily accessible area.
+Still, Navigli District caters for a range of interests.

 San Donato Milanese